jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 mapboxgl.accessToken = 'pk.eyJ1IjoibWpkYW5pZWxzb24iLCJhIjoiY2p2bzFlbnZ5MW5pbTN5cGJ2YWp2MW9vaiJ9.kAaZq3iyJwvrMLK7XDs_qw';
 ```

-Remember, you can find your access tokens, create new ones, or delete existing ones on your [Access Tokens page](https://account.mapbox.com/access-tokens/) or programmatically using the [Mapbox Tokens API](https://docs.mapbox.com/api/accounts/#tokens)._
+Remember, you can find your access tokens, create new ones, or delete existing ones on your [Access Tokens page](https://account.mapbox.com/access-tokens/) or programmatically using the [Mapbox Tokens API](https://docs.mapbox.com/api/accounts/#tokens).

 Next, we’ll initialize the map and set its view with specified coordinates and a zoom level.

 In the code block below, you will need to replace:
-1. the style URL:  'mapbox://styles/mapbox/streets-v11' check out the map [API](https://docs.mapbox.com/mapbox-gl-js/api/#map) to see review the style options
+1. the style URL, using 'mapbox://styles/mapbox/streets-v11' or check out the map [API](https://docs.mapbox.com/mapbox-gl-js/api/#map) to see more style options
 2. the coordinates for the starting position.
 Use Portland, Oregon: [-122.6788, 45.5212]

 ```javascript